MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 29.03.2022: PHP Error Correction in ExtractMetadata.php.

 = 0.8.3 =
-01.03.2022: Start implementation of unit tests with PHPunit und BrainMonkey.
-Minor changes in already tested function to improve code coverage or testatbility.
+01.03.2022: Start implementation of unit tests with PHPunit and BrainMonkey.
+Minor changes in already tested function to improve code coverage or testability.

 = 0.8.2 =
 20.02.2022: Bug removal in ExtractMetadata for webp-files.
 Correction of caption-text for webp-files.